IntersectMBO/cardano-updates/blog/2022-10-18-consensus.md

 ### Finish the UTxO HD prototype

-During the past two weeks, we focused on increasing test coverage for the UTxO-HD prototype.
+We focused on increasing test coverage for the UTxO HD prototype.
 We also merged the [mempool rewrite](https://github.com/input-output-hk/ouroboros-network/pull/4049).

 #### Era transition property tests